JIVE-TALK.COM

 Finally, in 1996, editor Alan Govenar (folklorist, photographer, filmmaker) established contact with Oliver and was invited by him to complete the huge manuscript and moreover, publish the Texas blues book.
 As Oliver became ill, Govenar was supported by folklorist and ethnomusicologist Kip Lornell to prepare the existing manuscript and thousands of fragments from Oliver’s vault for final publication.

-The finished 8.8 x 11 inches, 460 pages three pounds book then actually contains a number of smaller books, in a way.
+The finished 8.8 x 11 inche, 460 page three pound book then actually contains a number of smaller books, in a way.
 First, it is the more or less separate work of two strong-willed individuals (while authorship of most of the chapters is not always clearly distinguishable).
 McCormick, a fieldwork pro who spent thousands of hours driving to remote places and digging through obsolete vaults to come up with tons of taped conversations, record matrix numbers and newspaper clippings in “his back yard,” i.e. as American based in Houston, TX, with access to the interviewees.

 Paul Oliver, on the other hand, mostly was the distant collector of printed and recorded evidence of blues culture in the US, while he, an English native, apart from some journeys to the South and Africa, spent most of his life in England and was busy with many other projects from different disciplines.
 Besides being a blues researcher and journalist, he also had a strong interest in architecture (in recognition of this line of work, he became a Member of the Order of the British Empire (MBE) in 2003), art history, encyclopedic work and was a collector of many things.

-Then, with all emphasis to the difficult cooperation, the book obviously contains precious data and stories on various Texas areas (in particular, Santa Fe, Houston, Galveston, Fort Bend, Dallas, San Antonio), barrelhouse blues culture, gospel music, Boll Weevil song variations, or string bands.
-And naturally mentions local conditions and components such as permanent segregation, vaudeville culture, bootlegging, minstrelsy, medicine shows, cattle ranching, cotton cultivation, Texas jazz, and many other circumstances that influenced/were influenced by the blues culture.
+Then, with all emphasis on the difficult cooperation, the book obviously contains precious data and stories on various Texas areas (in particular, Santa Fe, Houston, Galveston, Fort Bend, Dallas, San Antonio), barrelhouse blues culture, gospel music, Boll Weevil song variations and string bands.
+It also mentions local conditions and components such as permanent segregation, vaudeville culture, bootlegging, minstrelsy, medicine shows, cattle ranching, cotton cultivation, Texas jazz, and many other circumstances that influenced/were influenced by the blues culture.

 Finally, thanks to the long introductions by editor Govenar, the readers may get a glimpse of the tremendous amount of work that went into the edition, that by now actually is the result of four authors (Oliver, McCormick, Govenar and Lornell).

-The two texts are completed by the original introduction, penned by Paul Oliver in the late 1970s; by then he already envisioned a two-volume edition, due to the unusual large amount of data and conclusions.
+The two texts are completed with original introduction, penned by Paul Oliver in the late 1970s; by then he already envisioned a two-volume edition, due to the unusually large amount of data and conclusions.

 Review by Dr. A. Ebert © 2020